pingcap/docs-cn/dumpling-overview.md

 <CustomContent platform="tidb">

-+ The `-o` option specifies the export directory of the storage, which supports a local file path or a [URL of an external storage](/br/backup-and-restore-storages.md).
++ The `-o` (or `--output`) option specifies the export directory of the storage, which supports a local file path or an [external storage URL](/br/backup-and-restore-storages.md#url-format).

 </CustomContent>

 <CustomContent platform="tidb-cloud">

-+ The `-o` option specifies the export directory of the storage, which supports a local file path or a [URL of an external storage](https://docs.pingcap.com/tidb/stable/backup-and-restore-storages).
++ The `-o` (or `--output`) option specifies the export directory of the storage, which supports a local file path or an [external storage URL](https://docs.pingcap.com/tidb/stable/backup-and-restore-storages#url-format).

 </CustomContent>